bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/Stiffness_26aYV31ZvC_QTcssV9r4Tb/Documentation.md

-Indicate the stiffness of the rail-pads
+Indicates the stiffness of the rail-pads